MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy-url.md

 ---
 # required metadata

-title: Troubleshoot Conditional Access App Control issues
+title: Troubleshooting - What is cas.ms?
-description: This article provides a list of possible Conditional Access App Control issues and provides possible resolutions.
+description: This article provides information about the cas.ms url suffix used by Conditional Access App Control.
 keywords:
 author: shsagir
 ms.author: shsagir
 manager: shsagir
-ms.date: 02/19/2020
+ms.date: 03/08/2020
 ms.topic: conceptual
 ms.collection: M365-security-compliance
 ms.prod:
 ms.service: cloud-app-security
 ms.suite: ems
 ---
-# Troubleshooting Conditional Access App Control issues
+# Troubleshooting - What is cas.ms?

 *Applies to: Microsoft Cloud App Security*

-This article provides a list of possible Conditional Access App Control issues and provides possible resolutions.
+This article provides information about the cas.ms url suffix used by Conditional Access App Control.

-## Our system flagged a new DNS entry or generated certificate for *.cas.ms, but we don’t use Cloud App Security
+## Our system flagged a new DNS entry or generated certificate for *.cas.ms, but we don't use Cloud App Security

 This is normal behavior and results from Cloud App Security protecting your environment.
 Even if your organization does not use Cloud App Security, when someone visits your site or service from an environment that does, their URLs are rewritten to protect their access.

 For example, Contoso protects its environment using Conditional Access App Control provided by Cloud App Security.
 When a Contoso user visits `fabrikam.com`, the user is automatically redirected to `fabrikam.com.<region>.cas.ms`.
 As a result, Fabrikam's phishing team will see a new DNS entry and certificate for `fabrikam.com.<region>.cas.ms`.

 So even though Fabrikam does not actually use Cloud App Security, they see the DNS entry or certificate because Contoso does.

-**//TBD: ???
-HOW TO RESOLVE?
-Contact MS?
-Add exceptions? ???**

 ## Here's why you see *.cas.ms in your URL